 MDR1 Multidrug Sensitivity gene, or multi-drug resistance gene, codes for a protein that is responsible for protecting the brain by transporting potentially harmful chemicals away from the brain.
 In certain breeds, including Australian Shepherds, a mutation occurs in the MDR1 gene that causes sensitivity to Ivermectin, Loperamide, and a variety of other drugs.
 The defective protein inhibits the dog's ability to remove certain drugs from the brain, leading to a buildup.
 As a result of the accumulation of these toxins, the dog can show neurological symptoms, such as seizure and even death.

 Dog food nutrition content varies greatly.
 A dog’s nutritional needs vary, as well.
 Active breeds like the Australian Shepherd require more calories, but the calories should not be “empty” and that is why i stick to a premium dog food.
-Mind you I will recommend a dog food and use it myself, but please know, I make no money on recommending it.
+Mind you I will recommend a dog food and use it myself.
 I raise my dogs and puppies on it.
-I feed FROMM dog food for many reasons, 1) everything is made in the USA, nothing is outsources and they have had no recalls.
-They are family owned and run.
-I also like to support people who are trying to do the right thing by out family members.
+I feed Life Abundance dog food for many reasons.
+Go to my Life's Abundance page for details as to why I feed it.

 Nutrient dense foods are the best choice for humans and their pets.
 It allows animals of all kinds to get the nutrients they need without getting excessive calories.
-If you can find a premium dog food that has the above levels and is american made, that I would be good with that.
 I say american made because we have stricter laws of whats put in dog food, as I am sure you have seen the horror stories on the news about whats found in dog food like "purina, old roy etc.

 Many owners ask, “How much should I feed my dog?”
 How much depends on the quality of the food, the weight, the breed, the age, the activity level and other factors.
 Most dogs average 2 cups a day, one in the morning and one in the evening.

-What I do recommend and is part of my contract are Nuvet Plus Vitamins.
-I required that because even the best dog foods lack nutrition your dogs need.
+What I do recommend and is part of my contract are Life's Abundance All Life Stage dog food, Life's Abundance Wellness Supplment or Nuvet Plus Vitamins.
 Just like humans, we take our vitamins because we lack them on a daily basis.
-Well our new family members deserve the same care and nutrition.
+Our new family members deserve the same care and nutrition.
 You will find a link on my below that will connect you to them.
 Ordering it threw me gets you a good discount than if you just bought it out right.